rforge/clonefinder/pkg/CloneFinder/inst/auxiliary/README.md

    can be used by the package.
 In particular, it is used by functions that simulate `Tumor` objects to create  realistic segmentation data.
+3. `makeTestExamples.R` is a script that simulates copy number and mutation data used for regression testing of the algorithms during package development.

 ## Analyses